microsoft/Mastering-the-Marketplace/docs/saas/labs/lab5-implementing-meter-billing/README.md

     "effectiveStartTime": "2022-02-26T17:17:31",
     "planId": "gold-plan-id"
 }
 ```

-1.This confirms a usage has been repoted to Microsoft to bill the customer aganist that feature usage.
+This confirms a usage has been repoted to Microsoft to bill the customer aganist that feature usage.

 **Congratulations!** You have finished this lab.